capacitor-community/sqlite/README.md

 ### `importFomJson({jsonstring:fooJSONString}) => Promise<{changes:{changes:number},message:string}>`

-Import Stringify JSON Object describing a database with Schemas, Indexes and Tables Data
+Import Stringify JSON Object describing a database with Schemas, Indexes and Tables Data.

+**Mandatory** For each tables, the schema must have as first column an id described as ` schema: [
+    {column:"id", value: "INTEGER PRIMARY KEY NOT NULL"}, ...,
+  ]`

 #### Returns